Abilaash01/Notebook/README.md

 # Notebook
-A notebook replica using Python.
+A Windows Notepad replica using Python.